aardappel/lobster/lobster/docs/source/implementation.md

 All source code and other files related to building Lobster for all platforms sit in the `dev` folder, which is usually parallel to the main lobster folder.

-Lobster must be build in 32bit mode on all platforms.
-For a high speed interpreter, sizes of data are a bit more critical than most programs, and while mobile platforms are still stuck in the 32bit era, this uniformity is helpful.
+Lobster is ideally built in 32bit mode on all platforms.
+For a high speed interpreter, sizes of data are a bit more critical than most programs, and while mobile platforms are still default to 32bit, this uniformity is helpful.

 ### Windows

 This platform is definitely best supported and easiest to use for now.
 Open up `dev\lobster\lobster.sln` with Visual Studio.
-The project is set up to build lobster.exe in the main lobster folder, and will be ready for use as described either from the [command line][1] or [notepad++][2].
+The project is set up to build lobster.exe in the main lobster folder, and will be ready for use as described either from the [command line][1] or [Notepad++][2] / SublimeText.

 [1]: <command_line_usage.html>